Ditch the Repository Pattern Already

 Mental Obstacle 2: The Dependency Inversion Principle Adherence

-A good example of a violation of this principle, which I recall from my NHibernate days, was that once upon a time NHibernate was tightly coupled to log4net.
+A good example of a violation of this principle, which I recall from my NHibernate days, was that once upon a time the NHibernate library was tightly coupled to it’s logging implementation.
 This was later corrected, but at one time the NHibernate assembly had a hard dependency on log4net.
-You could use a different logging library for your own code if you wanted, and you could use binding redirects to use a different version of log4net if you wanted, but at one time if you had a dependency on NHibernate then you had to deploy the log4net library.
+You could use a different logging library for your own code if you wanted, and you could use binding redirects to use a different version of log4net if you wanted, but if you had a dependency on NHibernate then you had to deploy the log4net assembly.
 I think this went unnoticed by many due to the fact that most developers who used NHibernate also used log4net.

 While I always saw the fallacy in strictly trying to apply the Dependency Inversion Principle to invert the implementation details of how I got my data from my application layer so that I’d someday be able to use the application in a completely different context, it seemed the academically astute and in vogue way of doing Domain-driven Design at the time, seemed consistent with the GoF’s advice to program to an interface rather than an implementation, and provided an easier way to write isolation tests than trying to partially stub out ORM types.

 For the longest time, I resisted using Entity Framework.
-I had become fairly proficient at using NHibernate, the early versions of Entity Framework were years behind in features and maturity, it didn’t support Domain-driven Design well, and there was a fairly steep learning curve with little payoff.
+I had become fairly proficient at using NHibernate, the early versions of Entity Framework were years behind in features and maturity, it didn’t support Domain-driven Design well, and there was a fairly steep learning curve with little payoff for someone already proficient with a mature ORM.
 A combination of things happened, however, that began to make it harder to ignore.
-First, a lot of the NHibernate supporters (like many within the Alt.Net crowd) moved on to other platforms like Ruby and Node.
-Second, despite it lacking many features, .Net developers began flocking to the framework in droves due to it’s backing and promotion by Microsoft.
-So, eventually I found it impossible to avoid which led to me trying to apply the same patterns I’d used before with this newer-to-me framework.
+First, a lot of the NHibernate supporters (like many within the Alt.Net crowd) moved on to other platforms like Ruby and Node which resulted in a shrinking audience of developers who preferred best-of-breed tooling rather than just using what was coming out of Microsoft.
+Second, despite it lacking many features, .Net developers who beforehand may have never used an ORM began flocking to the framework in droves due to its backing and promotion by Microsoft.
+So eventually moving around in my career, I found it impossible to avoid working with teams which had chosen Entity Framework which led to me trying to apply the same patterns I’d used with NHibernate.

-To be honest, once I adapted my repository implementation to Entity Framework everything mostly just worked, especially for the really simple stuff.
-Eventually, though, I began to see little ways I had to modify my abstraction to accommodate differences in how Entity Framework did things from how NHibernate did things.
+To be honest, once I adapted my repository implementation to Entity Framework, everything mostly just worked, especially for the really simple stuff.
+Eventually, though, I began to see little ways I had to modify my abstraction to accommodate differences in how Entity Framework did things from how NHibernate did them.
 What I discovered was that, while my repositories allowed my application code to be physically decoupled from the ORM, the way I was using the repositories was in small ways semantically coupled to the framework.
-I wish I had kept some sort of record every time I ran into something, as the only real thing I can recall now were motivations with certain design approaches to expose the SaveChanges method for Unit of Work implementations.
-I don’t want to make more of the semantic coupling argument against repositories than it’s worth, but observing little places where my abstractions were leaking, combined with the pebble in my shoe from developers who I felt were far better than me which were saying I shouldn’t use them lead me to begin rethinking things.
+That is to say, while my repository interfaces didn’t take a direct dependency upon Entity Framework, I was designing my interface around how Entity Framework behaved verses how NHibernate behaved.
+The primary things I recall were motivations with certain design approaches to expose the SaveChanges method for Unit of Work implementations.
+I don’t want to make more of the semantic coupling argument against repositories than it’s worth, but observing little places where my abstractions were leaking, combined with the pebble in my shoe from developers who I felt were far better than me, who were saying I shouldn’t use repositories with an ORM, lead me to begin rethinking things.

 More Effective Testing Strategies

 It was actually a few years before I stopped using repositories that I stopped stubbing out repositories.
-Around 2010, I learned that you can use Test-Driven Development to achieve 100% test coverage for the code for which you’re responsible, but when you plug your code in for the first time with that team that wasn’t designing to the same specification and not writing any tests at all that things may not work.
+Around 2010, I learned that you can use Test-Driven Development to achieve 100% test coverage for the code for which you’re responsible and still be left with an application that’s broken when integrated.
 It was then that I got turned on to Acceptance Test Driven Development.
 What I found was that writing high-level subcutaneous tests (i.e. skipping the UI layer, but otherwise end-to-end) was overall easier, was possible to align with acceptance criteria contained within a user story, provided more assurance that everything worked as a whole, and was easier to get teams on board with.
 Later on, I surmised that I really shouldn’t have been writing isolation tests for components which, for the most part, are just specialized facades anyway.
-All an isolation test for a facade really says is “did I delegate this operation correctly” and if you’re not careful you can end up just writing a whole bunch of tests that basically just validate whether you correctly configured your mocking library.
+All an isolation test for a facade really says is “did I delegate this operation correctly” and if you’re not careful you can end up writing a whole bunch of tests that basically just validate whether you correctly configured your mocking library.

 So, by the time I started rethinking my use of repositories, I had long since stopped using them for test isolation.